 Curious challenge here: you face a Tank Toppler recolour known as the Belly Balloon which is all-but constantly inflating.
-As usual, attacks from the front will cause it to inflate faster, and attacks from the rear will cause it to deflate, but the Belly Balloon will never explode and will indeed get bigger than usual, and will deflate to the point where it becomes extra small and changes its AI to scurry a mouse.
-Your job is to fully deflate it, as per a gauge in the top-right, and to do so within a target time limit.
+As usual, attacks from the front will cause it to inflate faster, and attacks from the rear will cause it to deflate, but the Belly Balloon will never explode and will indeed get bigger than usual, and will deflate to the point where it becomes extra small and changes its AI to scurry about like a mouse.
+Your job is to fully deflate the monster, as indicated by a gauge in the top-right, and to do so within a target time limit.
 Your prize is another Illusion item, Illusion-B.

-While there are a lot of abilities here that will dramatically reduce the difficulty of the challenge, I like this one a bit better than the previous, since you have to at least be able to manoeuvre your character, which is more than I can say for some of the others once they were trivialized.
+While there are a lot of abilities here that will dramatically reduce the difficulty of this challenge, I like the challenge a bit better than the previous ones, since you still have to be able to manoeuvre your character no matter which abilities you use.
+This is more than I can say for some of the other challenges once they were trivialized.
 Let’s see if the game can keep up the curve!